Thibault-GAREL/test_box2D_pygame/README.md

 ## ⚙️ How it works

-Look for how the embedding are initialise for a Transformer Make a better display
+Make a better display
 We need to reduce the angular speed and make a score for the power use Make a camera systeme with paralaxe images